volker-raschek/prometheus-postgres-exporter-charts/README.md

 1. A helm chart repository must be configured, to pull the helm charts from.
 2. All available parameters are [here](#parameters).
 The parameters can be defined via the helm `--set` flag or directly as part of a `values.yaml` file.
 The following example defines the `prometheus-exporter` repository and use the `--set` flag for a basic deployment.

+> [!IMPORTANT]
-By default is neither a serviceMonitor nor a podMonitor enabled.
+> By default is neither a serviceMonitor nor a podMonitor enabled.
+Use `prometheus.metrics.serviceMonitor.enabled=true`
+> or `prometheus.metrics.podMonitor.enabled=true` to enable one monitor deployment.
+Deploying both monitors at the same
+> time is not possible.

 ```bash
 helm repo add prometheus-exporter https://charts.cryptic.systems/prometheus-exporter